 Shoal’s vision: A future where freshwater fish and other freshwater species flourish in nature.

-Shoal’s mission: To save and recover populations of the most threatened fish and other threatened freshwater species.
+Shoal’s mission: To halt extinctions and recover populations of threatened freshwater species in the wild.

 Shoal’s principal objectives:

-- To mobilise excellently designed action for the conservation of threatened fish and other threatened freshwater species
+- To mobilise meaningful action for the conservation of threatened freshwater species.

 This initiative is not called Shoal just because it focuses on fish.
 It is also because our theory of change is fundamentally based both on the need, but more importantly, the opportunity to work together.
 Partnership is at the core of Shoal, and to achieve our ambitious mission, together Shoal will champion and embrace the following core values and concepts: